detailswes/testedmdfile/PROJECTSETUP.md

 1.  `git add 'you need put file name'`
 2.  `git commit -m 'Enter commit message'`
 3.  `git push origin develop`

-After that you need to connect the live server ssh

 Connect to ssh and then run below command